benyomin/benyomin.github.io/README.md

          ## changelog
          v.
 1.3.3 - displayed pdf is now publishedVersion.pdf compiled from publishedVersion.Rmd
                   - HEAD is in decPropv#.Rmd
+         v.
+1.3.7 - actually compiled once, adding local copy of savesym.sty, apt-get installs a very old version of tex-live, I'm using a newer from a .deb, but there is a problem with installing packages on the fly that are declared with \require{package} in a .tex file

  ## View latest version.
  Leave comments as Issues.